Faculty & Staff

 Employee Resource Groups (ERGs) are employee-led groups comprising individuals with a common interest, issue or background.
 ERGs are an opportunity for employees to create an environment of belonging and promote an encouraging and supportive community.

 - Breathing Room provides support and career development to enhance the work environment for Black women faculty, staff and graduate students.
 Meetings and conversations are based on Six Dimensions of Wellness physical, emotional spiritual, intellectual, environmental and social.
-To learn more or get connected to Breathing Room, please contact Erin Wilson at firstname.lastname@example.org.
+To learn more or get connected to Breathing Room, please contact firstname.lastname@example.org.

 - A League of Our Own provides community building among Latina faculty, staff and graduate students.
 The League provides an opportunity and a platform for those with similar cultural backgrounds, life and professional experiences to come together.
 To learn more or get connect to A League of Our Own, please contact Cynthia Montes at email@example.com.